uzakariyya/python-programming-fellowship/README.md

 | 6         | Working with APIs                          | Integrate data from APIs and develop a project that uses external data sources. |

 ### Note:
-Each student must complete all the project!
+Each student must complete all the project in this course